Orixinz/mediawiki-skins-Citizen/README.md

-## nameless
+## Wisdom
-It could be a name, if I'm out of ideas.
-I need name ideas.
+A fork of Citizen but with a sidebar.

-It's a fork of Citizen with a sidebar.
-For now at least I don't know about the future.
+This project is in *very early development stages*.